 Know Your Ice Maker Parts

 A lot goes into making an ice maker.
-For most of us, we simply add water to the reservoir and—thanks to the miracles of engineering and physics—out comes a fresh batch of ice.
-However, a lot goes on within the hour that your ice maker takes to convert your water to ice.
+For most of us, we simply add water to the reservoir and, thanks to the miracles of engineering and physics, out comes a fresh batch of ice.
+However, a lot goes on within the time that your ice maker takes to convert that water to ice.

-Since their invention in the 19th century, ice makers have been responsible for the following four basic functions: evaporating, condensing, compressing, and throttling.
-Even today, all commercial and household ice makers perform those basic functions.
-And when one of them fails, they all fail.
-Sadly, this makes ice makers somewhat susceptible to breakage.
+Since its invention in the 19th century, the ice maker has been responsible for four basic functions: evaporating, condensing, compressing, and throttling.
+Even today, all commercial and household ice makers perform those essential functions.
+When one of them fails, they all fail.

-If this sounds more complicated than you might have assumed, you may be interested in learning more about how ice makers work.
+If this sounds more complicated than you thought, you may be interested in learning more about how ice makers work.
 To do this, you need to know about the various individual ice maker parts and components.
-Once you are familiar with how each part works and what it does, you will have a more holistic understanding of the ice maker as a mechanical device.
+Once you are familiar with how each part works and what it does, you will have a better understanding of the ice maker as a mechanical device.

-Ready to learn more about ice makers and their constituent components?
+Ready to learn more about ice makers and their components?
 In this article, our experts will walk you through each part.
 With this knowledge in hand, you can help prevent your ice maker from breaking and, in time, conduct DIY repairs and general maintenance.
-This way, you can get more value out of your ice maker in the long run.
+This way, you can get more value out of it in the long run.

 While there are many kinds of ice makers on the market today, they all abide by the same basic principles and contain the same general parts.
 From industrial ice makers to household countertop units, all ice makers are made from the same universal assembly.
 Most prominently, they feature a compressor, condenser, and throttle valve.

-When we come across ice maker owners who understand how their appliances work, these devices tend to last longer.
-This is because they appreciate the value and the beauty of an ice maker and can attend to the machine’s needs before serious problems come to a head.
+When owners understand how their appliances work, their devices tend to last longer.
+This is because they appreciate the value of the machine and can attend to its needs before serious problems come to a head.
 If you want to benefit from this knowledge as well, read on and discover all there is to know about ice maker parts.

 Ice Machine Cleaner

-Since these liquids are composed of corrosive acids, you must never allow ice machine cleaner to encounter your skin or eyes, nor can you allow it to be swallowed.
+Since this liquid is composed of corrosive acids, you must never allow it to encounter your skin or eyes, nor should it be swallowed.
 These products must always be handled with care, and you should wear gloves and eye goggles whenever you use them to clean your machine.

 How to Use Liquid Ice Machine Cleaner